In This Article

 Some décor rules are simple to grasp.
 It's easy to understand why large rugs make a room look spacious or why dark paint visually shrinks a space, but not all decorating rules rely on sight.
-Kelsey Patel, reiki healer and spiritual empowerment coach, says if you only consider the way your room looks, you're making a mistake.
+Kelsey Patel, a Reiki healer, and spiritual empowerment coach says if you only consider the way your room looks, you're making a mistake.

 It's not such a stretch.
 Patel's approach to decorating explains why cluttered homes make us feel stressed or why you might struggle to relax in a bedroom that's bursting with brightly patterned accessories and busy artwork.
 Take note: These seven items are ruining the energy in your bedroom.
 Here's how to fix it.

-This is one of the easiest ways to transform a chaotic space into a serene one: Update the bed linen.
+This is one of the easiest ways to transform a chaotic space into a serene one with positive energy: Update the bed linen.
 According to Patel, bright colors and busy patterns should be avoided.
 "If you have bold colors or wild patterns in your bedroom, just notice how rested you feel at night and in the morning when you wake up," she says.
-"If you feel that you have trouble falling asleep or feel anxious when you wake up, you may want to consider trying a more neutral color pattern and see if your energy shifts."

 If you're a naturally messy person, pay attention to storage.
 Open shelves or clothes racks that put items on display instantly make a room look cluttered.
 "When your closet is more organized and has space for you to see things and easily get to your items, it makes your mind feel more at ease," says Patel.
 "It's subtle, but it makes a very big difference."